TheMaster3558/Forms/docs/commands.rst

     The channel to send the form in.

 finishes_in: Optional[``Number``]
-    The hours to finish the form in
+    The hours to finish the form in.

 responses_channel: Optional[``TextChannel``]
     The channel to send the form responses in, defaults to DMs.